raunelgarcia/front-end-framework/README.md

 You can now run the automated tests either for web or mobile platforms based on the environment variable you've set.

 ### Test Structure

 src/test/java contains all the test classes.

 src/test/resources contains apks.

+### Using Allure Reports

+If you want to generate reports with Allure, the framework is ready for it.
+Beforehand, some preliminary configurations need to be done.

+Install Allure in the project using the command npm install --save-dev allure-commandline

+Once it's installed, you can use Allure commands from the project directory.
+When the test is executed, the results will be saved in target/allure-results

+To generate HTML reports, you'll need to execute the command npx allure-commandline generate target/allure-results

+And to view the report, run npx allure-commandline open allure-report

 ### Contributors